kriserickson/kriserickson.github.com/_posts/2014-04-24-mobile-frameworks-jqt.md

 if you haven't already.

-JQT (formerly jqTouch) is the Grandaddy of all of the HTML5 Mobile Frameworks and is almost 5 years old (a lifetime in mobile web frameworks), I guess [iUI](http://www.iui-js.org/) but jqTouch was my introduction to mobile web development.
+JQT (formerly jqTouch) is the Grandaddy of all of the HTML5 Mobile Frameworks and is almost 5 years old (a lifetime in mobile web frameworks), I guess [iUI](http://www.iui-js.org/) was around but jqTouch was my introduction to mobile web development.
 Initially jQuery plugin (remember the time when everything was a jQuery plugin?) it grew into a relatively fully functional framework over time.
 It was pretty actively developed in 2012, however the main work on it in 2013 seemed to be to port it to CoffeeScript (Ugh, no love of Coffeescript from me).
 It still has never officially reached version 1.0, and has